hpatches/hpatches-benchmark/README.md

 ## Overview

-The *HPatches* benchmark assess local patch descriptors using a number of complementary tests.
-There are two ways to run such tests and enter the challenge:
+The *HPatches* benchmark assesses local patch descriptors using a number of complementary tests.
+In order to enter the challenge, one needs to generate and submit corresponding result files.
+There are two ways to generate such files:

-1. **Comopute the patch descriptors and use HBench to compute the result files.** This is the simplest although slightly less flexible manner.
+1. **Compute the patch descriptors and use *HBench* to generate the result files.** This is the simplest although slightly less flexible manner.
 In this case, one simply computes a patch descriptor for each patch in *HPatches*, stores it in a CSV file, and uses the *HBench* toolbox to generate the result files.
 The main limitation is that descriptors are implicitly compared using the Euclidean distance.
 This is explained [below](#quick).

-2. **Compute the result files directly.** This method is more flexible as it allows to compare descriptors using an arbitrary method, but it requires to generate the result files directly.
+2. **Generate the result files directly.** This method is more flexible as it allows to compare descriptors using an arbitrary method, but it requires to generate the result files manually.
 In particular, for each  `*.benchmark` file found in the folder hierarchy `benchmarks/`, one must provide a corresponding `*.results` file.
 Please refer to the individual [benchmark definitions](#benchmarks) for details.

-The rest of this page discusses the first method, which relies on the *HBench* software. *HBench* provides a simple command line interface for producing the `.results` files from descriptors stored in CSV files. *HBench* is written in MATLAB, but you do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR).
+The rest of this page discusses the first method, which relies on the *HBench* software. *HBench* provides a simple command line interface that generates the required `*.results` files from descriptors stored in CSV files. *HBench* is written in MATLAB, but you do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR).

 <a id=quick></a>

 ### Entering the challenge: quick start

 The simplest way to enter the challenge is to compute patch descriptor for all patches in *HPatches* and use the tools in *HBench* to produce the result files that need to be submitted.
-For now, you can try this on the *HPatches* training set; once the test set is released, you will be able to follow the same procedure to generate the required files.
+For now, you can try this on the *HPatches* training set; once the test set is released, you will be able to follow the same procedure to generate the challenge submission files.

 The procedure can be summarized in a few steps: